hall-lab/speedseq/README.md

 	* example.vcf.gz
 	* example.sv.vcf.gz

+## Frequently asked questions (FAQ)

+* Can I use SpeedSeq on exome data?
+	* SpeedSeq can detect SNVs and indels from exome data using `speedseq var` or `speedseq somatic`.
+However, you should not use the [excluded regions](https://github.com/hall-lab/speedseq#annotations), as these were designed for WGS data.
+SpeedSeq cannot detect SVs from exome data.

 ## Troubleshooting

 If you encounter errors or strange behavior from SpeedSeq, please report them to the [issues](https://github.com/hall-lab/speedseq/issues) page with the following information: